mako-framework/docs/08_learn_more/00_caching.md

 }, 30);
 ```

 The `getAndPut` method allows you to retrieve a cached value and replace it with a new value in a single call.
-The method returns `false` if the cached data has expired or if it is not found.
+The method returns `null` if the cached data has expired or if it is not found.

 ```
 $cached = $cache->getAndPut('my_array', [1, 3, 4, 5], 3600);
 ```

 If you need to retrieve and remove a value then you can use the `getAndRemove` method.
-The method returns `false` if the cached data has expired or if it is not found.
+The method returns `null` if the cached data has expired or if it is not found.

 ```
 $cached = $cache->getAndRemove('my_array');